Dedicated advocates for community health

 As part of the Ashland community, he began a successful career as an insurance professional and has enjoyed working with all types of businesses and individuals over the years at Ashland Insurance.
 In addition, he has been actively involved in a variety of civic and charitable organizations in Ashland.

-Ed’s involvement with the Ashland Community Hospital Foundation began more than 10 years ago.
+Ed’s involvement with the Ashland Community Health Foundation began more than 10 years ago.
 He has held the position of Treasurer, Vice President, President, and now Past President of the board of directors.
 He has continuously served on the asset management committee during this time.
 Obviously, the foundation holds a special place in Ed’s heart and has his unwavering support.

 Zeph Robertson moved to Ashland with his family when he was five years old.
 After college, Zeph married Kari Coldwell and moved to Sherwood, Oregon.